-The Weighted Round Robin is similar to the Round Robin in a sense that the manner by which requests are assigned to the nodes is still cyclical, albeit with a twist.
+The Weighted Round Robin is similar to the Round Robin in that the way requests are assigned to the nodes is still cyclical, albeit with a twist.
 The node with the higher specs will be apportioned a greater number of requests.

 You usually specify weights in proportion to actual capacities.
 So, for example, if Server 1's capacity is 5x more than Server 2's, then you can assign it a weight of 5 and Server 2 a weight of 1.

 So when clients start coming in, the first 5 will be assigned to node 1 and the 6th to node 2.
 If more clients come in, the same sequence will be followed.
-That is, the 7th, 8th, 9th, 10, and 11th will all go to Server1, and the 12th to Server 2, and so on.
+The 7th, 8th, 9th, 10, and 11th will all go to Server1, and the 12th to Server 2, and so on.

 This can cause the total current connections in Server 2 to pile up, while those of Server 1 (with clients connecting and disconnecting over shorter times) would virtually remain the same.
 As a result, Server 2's resources can run out faster.
 This is depicted below, wherein clients 1 and 3 already disconnect, while 2, 4, 5, and 6 are still connected.

-In situations like this, the Least Connections algorithm would be a better fit.
+The Least Connections algorithm would be a better fit in situations like this.
 This algorithm takes into consideration the number of current connections each server has.
 When a client attempts to connect, the load balancer will try to determine which server has the least number of connections and then assign the new connection to that server.